I really like 'Hook'. It's really long at like 140 minutes but it's never boring. Spielberg always does amazing things when it comes to making movies.

 Seaworth

-Posted: 15 years, 11 months ago at Dec 28 1:53
+Posted: 16 years ago at Dec 28 1:53

 Hey Atticus, how comes you haven't written any reviews or created any lists?
 You seem to be voting a lot.
 Show us all what talents you got!!